zhaoou/notes/REST/springREST.md

 Using RestTemplate we can issue GET and POST requests to a REST endpoint.
 We usually use GET to get a resource and POST to create a resource on the endpoint.

-Java API for XML Binding (JAXB) is a spec, and an implementation of choice is Jackson.
+Java API for JSON Binding is a spec, and an implementation of choice is Jackson.

 Jackson works both ways: